 13. Escape Rooms

 On select Royal Caribbean, Norwegian and Princess ships, passengers can sign up to try their luck beating various escape rooms.
 Small groups of cruisers work together to find clues, solve puzzles and decipher riddles that allow them to escape from a tiny room in which they're voluntarily confined.
 Some lines charge a fee.

 So far we've discussed what you can do on your cruise.
 But what about when you leave it?
 Each ship has a shore excursions desk when you can sign up for tours.
 Although most lines charge for the privilege, some luxury lines include basic options in their pricing.

-The choices are extensive; we've seen them all over the spectrum, including charter bus tours that don't involve much walking, local culinary adventures, historic walking tours, adventurous pursuits like ziplining or cave tubing, and active selections like hiking or horseback riding.
+The choices are extensive; we've seen them all over the spectrum, including charter bus tours that don't involve much walking, local culinary adventures, historic walking tours, all-inclusive beach breaks, adventurous pursuits like ziplining or cave tubing, and active selections like hiking or horseback riding.
 No matter what you choose, you'll see a snippet of the port you're visiting in a safe way.

 15. Game Shows